COVID-19 Safety Tips

 Working Together to Prevent the Spread of COVID-19

 As more and more people are vaccinated, the threat of COVID-19 infection is reduced.
-However, we still recommend you take precautions and follow CDC guidelines as you return to normal activities.
+However, we still recommend you take precautions and consider the tips below as you return to normal activities.

 General Best Practices

 - Clean your hands often.
 Wash vigorously with soap and water for 20 seconds or use hand sanitizer if soap and water is not available.
 Avoid touching your eyes, nose, and mouth with unwashed hands.